astral-sh/ty/docs/features/language-server.md

 You can generally expect ty to be a fully-featured [language server] for Python.
 This page describes some of the key features provided by ty's IDE integration and includes a reference table of supported LSP features at the end.
-See the [editor integration](../editors.md) documentation for instructions on how to set up ty with your editor.
+See the [editor integration](../editors.md) guide for instructions on how to set up ty with your editor.

 ## Diagnostics